Skip to main content

 via Trellis / Ansible

-Trellis (which uses Ansible) is a popular way to setup and manage a server that can automatically deploy your WordPress website.
+Trellis (which uses Ansible) is a popular way to set up and manage a server that can automatically deploy your WordPress website.
 Because of the shared uploads directory, out-of-the-box Trellis users can safely use the Core Font installer without needing to rerun it on every deploy.

 To start, create a custom task and override the deploy_build_after hook.
 After adding the custom task, your group_vars/all/main.yml configuration file should look similar to this: